caisa-lab/caisa-lab.github.io/_posts/2024-07-04-unveiling.md

 {%
   include figure.html
   image="images/blog-unveiling-information/8.png"
-  caption=""
-  width="750px"
+  caption="**Table 1:** Desired requirements for conversational information-seeking systems and respective narrative-driven solutions." width="750px"
 %}

-**Table 1:** Desired requirements for conversational information-seeking systems and respective narrative-driven solutions.

 Figure 3 shows an example of a conversational narrative information-seeking system in an exploratory search scenario, incorporating narrative techniques such as Analogical Reasoning, which identifies similarities between the target concept (information being conveyed) and a more familiar concept (analogy), highlighted in blue and black colors, respectively, and Progressive Disclosure which reveals information gradually throughout the narrative, rather than presenting it all at once, presented by line breaks.